pydatadelhi/projects/README.md

 There are many reasons to submit your project to PyData Delhi, few of them are:

 - **Community support**: PyData Delhi is a data science community of many supportive members from the industry and academia.
 The community is there to help you.
 - **Platform**: PyData Delhi has been constant in organizing meetups and conferences.
-We would really for you to showcase and publish your work through one of our events.
+We would showcase and publish your work through one of our events.
 - **Open Source**: We believe in over-source software and work.

 If you have any other platform you want to propose your work for, we encourage that too, since the higher motive here is to help your find the platform that fits you.